LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-Each is an easy hike to/from the ground, which has its own match-day bars.
+It’s an easy hike to/from the ground, which has its own match-day bars.

-Of the local hotels, The Plough is more for dining and wine, while the Station Hotel at Larbert is just the ticket.
+Of the local hotels with bars, The Plough is more for dining and wine, while the Station Hotel at Larbert is just the ticket.
 Amid the railway memorabilia, you’ll spot the autographed football shirts, Stenhousemuir and East Stirlingshire, though the chatty regulars will have their necks craned to the sport on TV.
-Done out in dark wood, it’s homely and traditional, and as busy on non-match days as Saturday afternoons.

 Where to stay